 How to nominate

-1. Completed nomination forms must be emailed to Dominic Alder, e-Learning Developer (email@example.com) by 12noon on Wednesday 8th February 2017.
+1. Completed nomination forms must be emailed to Dominic Alder, Health Sciences TEL (email@example.com) by 12noon on Wednesday 7th February 2018.
 Staff/students are welcome to discuss their projects or nominations with Dominic before the deadline.

 Students may nominate themselves, or staff and students can nominate a student.
 This is a confidential process; the names of nominees will be known to the panel only.
 Nominations must be accompanied by a demonstration of the work/innovation.